dawiddiwad/verity-app/README.md

 -   **Database Setup Screen**: On first launch, the user is prompted to either create a fresh local database or import an existing one.
 -   **Header**: A sticky header displaying the application title ("Verity") and controls for theme switching, managing the API key, and importing/exporting the entire database.
 -   **Main Content Area**: The central part of the application, containing two primary sections:
     1.  **Input Form**: Features a step-by-step guide for creating/selecting jobs and uploading resumes.
+A single, unified overlay provides feedback for all processing states.
     2.  **Results Area**: Displays either the **Analysis History Table** (filtered by the selected job) or the **Detailed Analysis View** for a single result.
 -   **API Key Modal**: A dialog for securely entering and saving the user's Google Gemini API key.
 -   **Footer**: A simple footer with a "Powered by Google Gemini" notice.